March 23rd is National Puppy Day! It’s a day to celebrate the puppies in our lives for being so adorable and loving.

 You may not be a morning person, but seeing your pup wag their tail at light speed will make you smile and possibly forget that it’s 5:30 am.

-Your Bed Is Their Treasure Chest
+5. They’ll Turn Your Bed Into Their Treasure Chest

 What you need to know is that your bed will soon become your puppy’s storage locker.
 You may find things like chew toys, half eaten treats, and maybe even a few slobbery pairs of your own socks buried way under and between the sheets and blankets.

 Please do not move them.
 That is exactly where they belong!